Gary050613/CPSC-210-Project/README.md

 Click on View Assignment, select class and assignment to view the details of the assignment Click on Save/ Load Assignment, assignment data will be loaded from JSON

-The background image is at the Teacher Portal
+The background image is at the beginning of Teacher Login